armory/documentation/_spinnaker/terraform_integration.md

 ## Prerequisites

-* An Armory Spinnaker installation (version 2.3.x or above) running on Kubernetes and installed via Armory Halyard. ([instructions](/spinnaker/install)).
-If you haven't updated Armory Halyard in a while, you'll need to do so to get access to these new features.
 * Credentials (in the form of basic auth) to your Terraform Git repository.
 This can take one of several forms:
     * If your Terraform repo is in GitHub, use a Personal Acccess Token (potentially associated with a service account) as the 'token'.
 Generate this token in your GitHub settings.
     * If your Terraform repo is in BitBucket, use a username/password that has access to your BitBucket repo.